 Samsung Electronics shows off new design for square-folding phone

-[SEOUL] Samsung Electronics has unveiled a new design for a smartphone that folds into a square, racing ahead in folding devices after it launched its first model in September.
+SAMSUNG Electronics Co Ltd has unveiled a new design for a smartphone that folds into a square, racing ahead in folding devices after it launched its first model in September.

-The South Korean tech giant teased the new concept on Tuesday at the Samsung Developer Conference 2019 in the United States.
+The South Korean tech giant teased https: youtu.be/AZDl-SP-w9E the new concept on Tuesday at the Samsung Developer Conference 2019 in the United States.

 "The amazing thing with the foldable technology is that it can also become more compact like this," said Sally Hyesoon Jeong, head of Framework R&D Group at Samsung's mobile communications, showing the mock-up on a screen behind her.